The Dual Process Model of Grief: Understanding a way to navigate your Grief.

 Other days, you might focus on everyday life: running errands, going to work, or catching up with friends… engaging with your life.

 This swinging between loss and restoration is normal and necessary.
-It’s how grief works in rhythm with life, giving your heart space to both feel the loss and continue living, sometimes side by side in the same day.
+It’s how grief works in rhythm with life, giving you space to both feel the loss and continue living, sometimes side by side in the same day.

 Practical tips for moving with your grief: